Travis

 • Override the default queuing behavior to specify a new queue.
 To override the default queue you must access the Admin Dashboard at https://<your-travis-ci-enterprise-domain>:8800/settings#override_default_dist_enable and toggle the ‘Override Default Build Environment’ button.
 This will allow you to specify the new default based on your needs and the workers that you have available.

-You are running Enterprise v3.x or higher #
+Issue when running Enterprise v3.x or higher #

 Verify if default queue configured in Enterprise Platform 3.x routes builds to a matching, existing workers.
 You may choose to alter the default queue setting by running admin console UI on http://loclahost:8800, navigating to Configuration and altering the option ‘Set Default Build Environment’ by selecting one of available options.